aws/homebrew-aws/README.md

 ### Removing Packages

 Removing software is similar to installing software.
-Kegs and Casks now use the same `brew remove <pacakge>` command.
+Kegs and Casks now use the same `brew remove <package>` command.

 For example: